wp-plugins/mobile-smart/readme.txt

 === Plugin Name ===
 Contributors: dolby_uk
 Donate link: http://www.dansmart.co.uk/
-Tags: iphone, mobile, theme switcher, mobile theme, Requires at least: 2.7
+Tags: iphone, mobile, theme switcher, mobile theme, mobile device, series 60 Requires at least: 2.7
 Tested up to: 2.9
 Stable tag: trunk

-With the Mobile Smart plugin you have a selection of tools to enable your theme to work better with mobile devices.
+The Mobile Smart plugin allows your Wordpress site to switch your theme if a user visits it using a mobile device, plus adds template tags to help you customise your theme based on the device viewing it.

 == Description ==